Hospitality-grade floor protection · Ships in 1–3 business days · 90-day limited warranty

 Position the glide

 Center the furniture glide on the bottom of the leg.
-The anti-rotation notch molded into the rivet on the tubular rivet is designed to key into the wood grain, preventing the glide from spinning later.
+The anti-rotation notch molded into the tubular rivet is designed to key into the wood grain, preventing the glide from spinning later.
 For square and rectangular glides, align the edges with the leg edges.

 2